-The Matter of Origins combines choreography, media, and conversation.
-Inspired in part by Liz Lerman's visits to to the Large Hadron Collider (LHC) at CERN (the European Organization for Nuclear Research), it addresses the physics and philosophy of beginnings, and probes into the mind's capacity to discover and comprehend the workings of matter at vast extremes of scale, from the quantum to the cosmic.
+The Matter of Origins combined choreography, media, and conversation.
+Inspired in part by Liz Lerman's visits to the Large Hadron Collider (LHC) at CERN (the European Organization for Nuclear Research), it addressed the physics and philosophy of beginnings, and probed into the mind's capacity to discover and comprehend the workings of matter at vast extremes of scale, from the quantum to the cosmic.

 "This hour-long contemplation of the universe is a work of expansive range, emotional depth and singular beauty." — Sarah Kaufman, The Washington Post

 Commissioned by the Clarice Smith Performing Arts Center at the University of Maryland and by Peak Performances at Montclair State University, The Matter of Origins also received significant support from the National Science Foundation to further our work to establish meaningful and replicable evaluation structures for communicating science through excellent art.
 You can read the research team's "idea book" here.

 Here are some edited excerpts of The Matter of Origins (turn up the volume!)